Probate Q&A Series

 Detailed Answer

 When a person dies owning assets in more than one state, you must sort out both a primary probate and possible ancillary probates.
-North Carolina law directs you to open probate in the decedent’s domicile, then handle out‐of‐state property through ancillary proceedings.
+North Carolina law generally directs you to open probate in the decedent’s domicile, then handle out‐of‐state property through ancillary proceedings.
 Follow these steps:

 1. Identify the Decedent’s Domicile